 Mid North Forecast

-Saturday Partly cloudy.
-Slight (20%) chance of a shower in the south, near zero chance elsewhere.
-Winds W 15 to 20 km/h becoming light in the evening.
+Sunday Partly cloudy.
+Slight (20%) chance of a shower in the south later tonight.
+Near zero chance of rain elsewhere.
+Light winds.

 Wednesday Partly cloudy.
-Slight (30%) chance of a shower in the morning and afternoon.
-Winds W 25 to 40 km/h decreasing to 25 to 35 km/h during the morning then becoming W/NW and light during the evening.
+Slight (20%) chance of a shower in the north in the morning and afternoon.
+Winds S/SE 15 to 20 km/h tending E/SE 15 to 25 km/h during the morning then tending S/SE during the afternoon.

 Mid North Observations

 - sky observations